-raspi-config is the Raspberry Pi configuration tool written and maintained by Alex Bradbury.
+raspi-config is the Raspberry Pi configuration tool originally written by Alex Bradbury.
 It targets Raspbian.

 You will be shown